Jupyter4Science/nbdev_app_template/README.md

 Add any libraries you need to environment.yml, and update your conda environment with the command `conda env update --name nbtmpl --file environment.yml --prune`

-##  How It Works

-The source code makes uses of a variant of a [Model-view-controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design pattern.

-- Model: Works with data and storage (file system, database, etc)
-- View:  Builds the user interface (widgets, plots, etc.)
-- Controller: Responds to user actions (button presses, menu selections, etc.)

-The Jupyter notebook ('notebook.ipynb") contains just one code cell.
-This kicks off the controller and the web app starts running.

-The code relies on [widgets](https://en.wikipedia.org/wiki/Graphical_widget) and [callbacks](https://en.wikipedia.org/wiki/Callback_(computer_programming)) methods.
-Once it's up and running, the code waits for the user to make changes to user interface widgets.
-But widget updates also work in both directions.
-When the user interacts with a widget in their browser, an assigned callback method runs.
-And when some code changes a widget, those changes appear in the browser.

-## Develop and Test
+### Deploy Docker Container

+1. Install [Docker](https://docs.docker.com/get-docker/) on your workstation.
+Note that you may need admin access to run Docker commands.
+1. Start a command line (terminal) session.
+1. Make sure Docker is running by entering: [`docker info`](https://docs.docker.com/config/daemon/).
+1. Run `docker-compose up jupyterlab` to start the JupyterLab server.

 ### Install dependecies on your workstation
-This project requires Python, Jupyter, nbdev and a number of Python packages.
-One options is to manually install the packages listed under "dependencies" in `environment.yml`.
-Simply use your OS's package manager and/or the `pip` command.
-Another option is to use the Andaconda package management system to create an isolated environment.
-This prevents package installations from affecting your other projects.

-### (optional but encouraged): Use Conda
-1. Install [Anaconda](https://www.anaconda.com/products/individual) on your workstation.
-1. At the OS command line, run: `conda env create --file environment.yml`.
-This creates a conda environment called "nbtmpl" and installs packages into it.
-Answer "y" to prompts.

-### Start Jupyter and Run the Notebook
-1. Start a command line (terminal) session.
-1. If using conda, enter `conda activate nbtmpl`
-1. Enter `jupyter-lab`.
-(See [Starting JupyterLab](https://jupyterlab.readthedocs.io/en/stable/getting_started/starting.html) for more info.
-1. Browse to the "nbtmpl" directory and double click on the `notebook.ipynb` file.
-1. In the "View" menu, select "Open with Voila in New Browser Tab".
+Add any dependencies you need by adding them to the environment.yml file in the root directory.

 ## "Access denied" Error

 A browser window should appear when you run "jupyter-lab" or "jupyter-notebook".
 However, if the displayed page indicates access was denied, close the browser window and start another using one of the other URLs listed in the jupyter-lab/notebook output.
 Us a URL starting with "http://localhost...".

-## (optional) Use composable infrastructure to host app

-Currently, only the Docker container system is documented here.
-Additional container systems should be added later.

-NOTE: The following steps pull the notebook code from a repository.
-If you've customized the template:
-1. Create a git repository to host your code.
-1. Commit your latest changes to that repo.
-1. Substiture your repo's URL and name in "repourl=..." and "repodir=..." below.

-### Build and test container

-1. Install [Docker](https://docs.docker.com/get-docker/) on your workstation.
-Note that you may need admin access to run Docker commands.
-1. Start a command line (terminal) session.
-1. Make sure Docker is running by entering: [`docker info`](https://docs.docker.com/config/daemon/).
-1. Build the Docker image by entering the following (note: final "`.`" is required.): `docker build -t nbtmpl1 --build-arg repourl=https://github.com/rcpurdue/nbtmpl.git .`
-1. Run the image: `docker run -p 8866:8866 nbtmpl1`
-1. Run the app (notebook) in your browser: `http://localhost:8866/`

-NOTE: In the commands above:
- -  `nbtmpl1` = arbitrary name for the Docker image - use whatever you want
- -  `https://...` = repository URL - substitute your own when you customize the code
- -  `nbtmpl` = repo name (and, therefore, the name of the repo's directory) - change if customized
- -  `data` = relative path to the directory holding data files - change as needed
- -  `8866:8866` = connection port mapping within and out of container - change if needed

 ### Upload container